canonical/checkbox/docs/tutorial/tutorial.rst

 .. note::
-    If you're planning to develop tests for a Ubuntu Core system or planning to package your tests as a Snap, see :doc:`custom-app`.
+    If you're planning to develop tests for a Ubuntu Core system or planning to package your tests as a Snap, see :doc:`/how-to/custom-app`.

 Creating an empty provider
 --------------------------